opensearch-project/opensearch-benchmark/opensearch-benchmark-provisionconfigs/6.0/provision_config_instances/v1/vanilla/README.md

-This directory contains the Elasticsearch base configuration.
+This directory contains the OpenSearch base configuration.

 ### Parameters

 This configuration allows to set the following parameters with Benchmark 0.10.0 using `--provision-config-instance-params`:

-* `data_paths` (default: "data" (relative to the Elasticsearch root directory)): A string specifying the Elasticsearch data path.
+* `data_paths` (default: "data" (relative to the OpenSearch root directory)): A string specifying the OpenSearch data path.
 * `additional_cluster_settings` (default: empty): A dictionary of key-value pairs with additional settings in `elasticsearch.yml`.
 * `additional_java_settings` (default: empty): A list of additional settings in `jvm.options`.
 Each entry in the list will end up as one line in `jvm.options`.